dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 1. In any way allow the record of Contributions to be lost, corrupted or changed.

+#### Done

+To the satisfaction of at least 4 Users, demonstrate that the system records all Activity that they personally believe they have carried out, that timestamps are in place, and that all 4 agree that the raw data recorded is a true and accurate reflection of their individual activity over a period of not less than 7 days.

 ### Tactical Intent 2: Assessment of Contributions

 ![Anime-Beautiful_AssessmentOfContributions](/nfts/AssessmentOfContributions.png)